RosettaCommons/documentation/application_documentation/RosettaNMR-with-Paramagnetic-Restraints.md

 # 4) Protein-protein docking

 This protocol introduces how to use RosettaNMR together with PCSs for protein-protein docking.
-A heterodimeric protein complex consisting of the $\epsilon$ and $\theta$ subunits of _E. coli_ DNA polymerase III serves as example system.
+A heterodimeric protein complex consisting of the &epsilon; and &theta; subunits of _E. coli_ DNA polymerase III serves as example system.
 A structural model of the complex (PDB 2XY8) was previously determined from PCS data [8].
 The protein exhibits a natural metal-binding site formed by residues D12, E14 and D167 which was employed for lanthanide ion tagging.

 Navigate to the folder **4\_protein\_docking**.
 There are four sub-folders located in this directory, one **input** folder and three additional folders, one for each of the three steps of this protocol: